canopy-js/canopy-js/README.md

 ```

-For example, the following file:
+For example, the following `expl` file:

 ```
 New Jersey: New Jersey is a mid-sized state in the Northeastern United States.
 The capital of New Jersey is [[Trenton]].